 The 2022 PIF Awards nomination process is now OPEN.
 Read how to submit your nomination.
 The nomination deadline is 5 p.m.
 Mountain Standard Time on Wednesday, January 11, 2023.

-Birds are faced with enormous obstacles, but time and again we are impressed with the vision and commitment of scientists, conservationists, educators and groups that work tirelessly on their behalf.
-These individuals and groups deserve to be recognized not only as a measure of gratitude, but to inspire the next generation of bird conservationists.
+Birds are faced with enormous obstacles, but time and again we are impressed with the vision and commitment of scientists, conservationists, educators, and groups that work tirelessly on their behalf.
+These individuals and groups deserve to be recognized not only as a measure of gratitude but to inspire the next generation of bird conservationists.

-The Leadership Award honors an individual or group that demonstrates outstanding guidance and direction that contributes, or has contributed to, advancing PIF conservation efforts.
+The Leadership Award honors an individual or group that demonstrates outstanding guidance and direction that contributes or has contributed to, advancing PIF conservation efforts.
 The Investigations Award honors an individual or group that conducts outstanding research and/or contributes scientific data and interpretations that improve our understanding of avian ecology, habitat management, or other scientific factors important to the PIF initiative.
-The Public Awareness Award honors an individual or group that contributes significantly to increasing the public’s awareness and appreciation for birds, their habitats, or the need for conservation.
+The Public Awareness Award honors an individual or group that significantly increases the public’s awareness and appreciation for birds, their habitats, or the need for conservation.
 The Stewardship Award honors an individual or group that contributes significantly to the management, conservation, or restoration of landbird habitat or priority species.
 The David N. Pashley Lifetime Achievement Award honors an individual who has made outstanding contributions, consistently over the entirety of his or her career of 15 or more years, to advancing PIF’s mission, bird conservation efforts for PIF priority birds and habitats, and/or through PIF’s various committees or working groups.
 These contributions may have been made through leadership, investigations, public awareness and/or stewardship activities, as described in the other awards categories.